CapitalOnTap/marqeta-csharp-core-sdk/README.md

 5. Validate the modified specification.
 6. Save the modified specification to disk as [`Marqeta.Core.Sdk/CoreAPI.yaml`](Marqeta.Core.Sdk/CoreAPI.yaml).
 7. Install tools specified in [`.config/dotnet-tools.json`](.config/dotnet-tools.json) (currently only Kiota).
-8. Invokes Kiota to generate a C# client in [`Marqeta.Core.Sdk/Generated`](Marqeta.Core.Sdk/Generated), if a client already exists (denoted by presence of `kiota-lock.json`), it'll update the existing client.
+8. Invokes Kiota to generate a C# client in [`Marqeta.Core.Sdk/Generated`](Marqeta.Core.Sdk/Generated), if a client already exists (denoted by the presence of `kiota-lock.json`), it'll update the existing client.
 9. Build the solution and run all tests.

 ## Making changes
 1. In the [`GenerateSdkFromSourceUrl.fsx`](GenerateSdkFromSourceUrl.fsx) script, make changes in the `OpenApiHelpers` module, there are a lot of examples of modifications in there already, so if you're unsure follow an existing example.
    - There are a lot of functions for different sections, mostly following the hierarchical structure of the OpenAPI specification, with functions for specific schema models (e.g. `#/components/schemas/transaction_model`, `#/components/schemas/card_holder_model`).
-   - Add/modify comment explaining the change(s).
+   - Add/modify any comments explaining the changes.
 2. Execute the script to generate the new SDK and validate your changes.
    - These should be visible in the [`Marqeta.Core.Sdk/CoreAPI.yaml`](Marqeta.Core.Sdk/CoreAPI.yaml) diff, and also in the generated code SDK.
 3. Add tests if needed, and validate these pass.